cudmore/homecage/docs/docs/installing-the-software.md

 sudo apt-get install uv4l uv4l-raspicam
 ```

-Note, do not install `uv4l-server`

-## 2.2) Install avconv to convert videos from .h264 to .mp4 (optional)
+### 2.2) Install avconv to convert videos from .h264 to .mp4 (optional)

 If you run into trouble, then see [this blog post][13].
-If you don't do this, make sure you turn off 'Convert video from h264 to mp4'.
+If you don't do this, make sure you turn off the 'Convert video from h264 to mp4' option.

 	sudo apt-get update
 	sudo apt-get install libav-tools